axvr/Vivid-Legacy.vim/README.md

 ## TODO:
-[Vivid] is a fork of Vundle, this has resulted in it becoming a major work in progress.
+[Vivid] is a fork of [Vundle], this has resulted in it becoming a major work in progress.

 * [x] Restructure repository
 * [x] Restructure files